 Future of LUTCF and FSS DesignationsWhat will happen to the LUTCF and FSS designations?

 The LUTCF and FSS marks will continue to be used by thousands of advisors.
 Many, however, may want to move to the FSCP™.
-No new students will be accepted into the LUTCF or FSS programs after 12/31/2013.Will live local and online webinar LUTCF and FSS classes still be available?
+No new students will be accepted into the LUTCF or FSS programs by The American College after 12/31/2013.Will live local and online webinar LUTCF and FSS classes still be available?

 Yes.
 Students will have more choices, not less.
 All of the current LUTCF and FSS courses will be available, plus new self-paced modules and the Certification Course (live webinar).Will new students be able to enroll in the LUTCF or FSS programs after 2013?

-No. In-progress students may complete their marks within 18 months or move to the FSCP™, but no new students will be accepted into the LUTCF or FSS programs after 12/31/2013.
+Not with The American College, and the FSS mark will not be offered in any form.
+In-progress students may complete their marks within 18 months or move to the FSCP™, but no new students will be accepted into the LUTCF or FSS programs by The American College after 12/31/2013.
 It is important to remember that all of the LUTCF and FSS program content will still be available, along with exciting new self-paced modules.Does The American College still support NAIFA and want to partner with NAIFA in the delivery and marketing of training?